Buloke

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Buloke has 16 active public transport stops, all of which are bus stops.
 These stops are served by 8 different routes that together offer 38 weekly passenger trips.
-The accessibility of these services is limited, with residents typically living 990 meters away from the nearest stop.
+Residents have limited access to these services, with an average distance of 990 meters to the nearest stop.

-Across all routes, the average service frequency is 5 trips per day, resulting in approximately 2 weekly trips per stop.
+On average, buses run 5 times a day across all routes, resulting in approximately 2 weekly trips per individual stop.

 Frequently Asked Questions - Transport